Accelerator Based Atomic Physics

 Inter University Accelerator Centre

 Highly charged ions (HCI) are highly ionized atoms.
-They occur in nature in solar winds, hot stars, Earth's upper atmosphere or in earth's atmosphere during thunderstorms.
-The study of HCI in this important for variety of fields such as astrophysics, plasma physics, accelerator physics and internal fusion etc..
-Accelerator based atomic physics studies involves the study of HCI produced with help of ion accelerators.
-Some of the key areas in which research is being pursued at IUAC with HCI are beam foil and beam two foil spectroscopy, circular rydberg states, lifetime, high resolution multi channel Doppler tuned x-ray spectroscopy, Surface effect on post foil charge state distribution etc..
+They occur in nature in solar winds, hot stars, Earth's upper atmosphere, or in earth's atmosphere during thunderstorms.
+The study of HCI this important for a variety of fields such as astrophysics, plasma physics, accelerator physics, internal fusion, etc. Accelerator-based atomic physics studies involve the study of HCI produced with help of ion accelerators.
+Some of the key areas in which research is being pursued at IUAC with HCI are beam foil and beam two foil spectroscopy, circular Rydberg states, lifetime, high-resolution multi-channel Doppler tuned x-ray spectroscopy, Surface effect on post foil charge state distribution, etc..

-Our aim is to look for the links of physics of highly charged ions produced with the ion accelerators and in various nuclear reactions with various interdisciplinary areas such as Astrophysics, ion-energy loss physics, nuclear physics, and plasma physics within the university system.
-The PhD students from the centre as well as the universities are involved in this drive.
+we aim to look for the links of physics of highly charged ions produced with the ion accelerators and in various nuclear reactions with various interdisciplinary areas such as Astrophysics, ion-energy loss physics, nuclear physics, and plasma physics within the university system.
+The Ph.D. students from the center as well as the universities are involved in this drive.
 We educate the students about the various opportunities for physics research with the highly charged ions and interdisciplinary physics.
 The students are free to select one topic for the thesis problem.
-We continuously inspire them throughout the duration of their studies.
-The interdisciplinary physics research needs to employ the experimental techniques of different fields and we keep on adding them with our experimental facilities.
-The strive is being put on for the research on highly charged ions produced from the free electron laser also.
+We continuously inspire them throughout their studies.
+Interdisciplinary physics research needs to employ the experimental techniques of different fields and we keep on adding them with our experimental facilities.
+The strive is being put on for the research on highly charged ions produced from the free-electron laser also.